Academic accommodations provide access to learning.

-- The student contacts the Office Access Services and asks for accommodations.
+- The student contacts Access Services and asks for accommodations.

-- The student should provide the Office Access Services with recent, professional documentation of disability.
+- The student should provide Access Services with recent, professional documentation of disability.

-- The Office Access Services and the student work together to determine accommodations.
+- Access Services and the student work together to determine accommodations.
 Instructors will consulted when necessary.

-- The Office Access Services prepares paperwork stating the approved accommodations.
+- Access Services prepares paperwork stating the approved accommodations.

-- A memo from Office Access Services is provided to instructors.
+- A memo from Access Services is provided to instructors.

 - Accommodations are provided.

-- The student and the Office Access Services evaluate the accommodations with input from instructor.
+- The student and Access Services evaluate the accommodations with input from instructor.